SSO

 • internalId: set the value to email

-• role: optional, the user’s role in OpenReplay, if it is a constant value for all users, you should define it in the next step, otherwise you have to add a new string-attribute to the JumpCloud’s group, call it OpenReplayRole and set the value to the role’s name, and then in the SSO configuration, select ‘Custom User or Group Attribute’ and set the value to OpenReplayRole.
+• groups: optional, the user’s role & admin-privilege in OpenReplay, if it is a constant value for all users, you should define it in the next step, otherwise you have to add a new string-attribute to the JumpCloud’s group, call it OpenReplay-groups and set the value to the role’s name, and then in the SSO configuration, select ‘Custom User or Group Attribute’ and set the value to OpenReplay-groups.

 1. Define the below fields in ‘CONSTANT ATTRIBUTES’ by pressing the ‘add attribute’ button: